 Like many Roman Empire technologies, the vending machine was long lost to history.
 Such devices would not resurface until the 19th century.
 Early modern vending machines in late 1800s London sold postcards and stationery, followed by ones in Germany vending chocolates and others in the United States dispensing both candies and figurines — ideas which have persisted and evolved.
 From there, though, vending machines also branched out in a series of wild new directions.

-Throughout the 20th century, entrepreneurs put everything conceivable inside vending contraptions, including but not limited to: coal, eggs, potatoes (both solid and mashed), books, tableware, fishing worms, pints of draft beer, cat hats and dog wigs (alongside more conventional product like newspapers and magazines, of course).
+Throughout the 20th century, entrepreneurs put everything conceivable inside vending contraptions, including but not limited to: coal, eggs, potatoes (both solid and mashed), books, tableware, fishing worms, pints of draft beer, cat hats and dog wigs (alongside more conventional products like newspapers and magazines, of course).

 With the rise of vending machines came various design challenges, including currency verification, which has taken different forms over time.
 In the olden days, forgers would trick machines by faking denominations, turnings smaller bills into more valuable variants.
 Coin-only machines were often employed to avoid this problem entirely, relying instead on things like size, weight, and metallic composition.
 Plus, the stakes were lower for these less valuable metal disks.

 Coin-operated TVs, games and music players became popular, too, though of course, their popularity has faded in the era of mobile devices — these days, airport and train station machines are more likely to vend accessories for devices, things like chargers and earphones.

 Vended media is less and less common, but still persists in places — there are still stores with vintage book-vending machines, and even non-profit devices that will print out short stories on demand.
 Some old vending machines have been given new life, too, like a series of art dispensers that were originally designed to spit out cigarettes.